Git-Lecture-2025/Assignment-2025/bandit.md

 # LEVEL 9 -> 10
+1. We use `strings` to find human readable text as it finds the printable strings in a file
-found human readable text using strings and gave it to grep to find pattern using =+ '+' indication any number of = signs in pattern
+2. Redirect the output to `grep` using `|` and find pattern using `=+`, where `+` indicates any number of = signs in pattern
 ```
 strings data.txt | grep =+
 ```
+We can see the password near a bunch of '='.
 Password:FGUW5ilLVJrxX9kMYMmlN4MgbpfMiqey

 # LEVEL 10 -> 11
-used base64 with -d (decode)
+We use `base64` with `-d` to decode a base64 encoded string back to its original form
 ```
 base64 -d data.txt
 ```